 Core of Health Informatics Policy

-AMIA Public Policy identified six initial pillars as core to Health Informatics Policy, including:
+AMIA Public Policy identified nine initial pillars as core to Health Informatics Policy, including:

 - Patient Empowerment